Skip to main content

 -H "Authorization: Bearer YOUR_API_TOKEN"

-# Upload a file
+# Ingest a file (async; returns build_id)

-curl -X POST "https://sources.graphorlm.com/upload" \
+curl -X POST "https://sources.graphorlm.com/ingest-file" \

 -H "Authorization: Bearer YOUR_API_TOKEN" \

--F "[email protected]"
+-F "method=balanced"

-# Process a source (OCR/parsing)
+# Reprocess a source (async)

-curl -X POST "https://sources.graphorlm.com/process" \
+curl -X POST "https://sources.graphorlm.com/reprocess" \

 -H "Authorization: Bearer YOUR_API_TOKEN" \